-The best strimmers you can buy today
+The best strimmers you can buy in 2022

-What separates this wireless unit from many others, though, is that it comes as standard out of the box with two batteries, meaning that you've got twice the amount of juice for strimming.
+What separates this wireless unit from many others is that it comes as standard out of the box with two batteries, meaning that you've got twice the amount of juice for strimming.
 Each battery last about 40 minutes, so you've got an hour and a half of non-stop strimming power on tap.
 Battery recharge time isn't particularly fast at 3-5 hours, but we can't see anyone needing more strimming after 90 minutes of action.

 Is there anything more faffish than having to wind springy nylon line around a strimmer spindle?
 You know the scenario.
 For some unknown reason the line suddenly stops feeding through while you're trimming so you remove the lid on the line feeder and – zing – the whole lot springs out in one big tangled mess.
 You then spend the next 15 minutes trying to wind it back on the spool only to discover you didn’t wind it on as well as they did at the factory and now it’s worse than before.
 So you chuck the whole damn lot into the shed where it still resides to this day.